DamonGreenhalgh/conways-game-of-life/README.md

-# conways-game-of-life
+# Conway's Game of Life
 This is an implementation of Conway's Game of Life in Java.
+Author: Damon Greenhalgh